Divorce: Custody of Your Children

 Parenting time is also not a weapon to be used against your former spouse.
 If the child’s father is not paying child support, that is not a good reason to not allow him to see his children.
 In addition, children are entitled to see stepparents and relatives from both sides of the family.
 It is not in the child’s best interests to take them away from relationships that will help to stabilize them and help them grow.

 The Best Interests of the Child

 The most important thing to remember when disputing over custody is how a change will impact your child.
-Courts will always rule in favor of the best interests of the child even if it means lowering parenting time for one parent or any other ruling.
+Courts will always rule in favor of the best interests of the child.
 As a parent, you must have your children’s best interests at heart, and if you do, the courts will likely support you.
-The divorce process will not be easy on your children, and it is up to you to make the process as seamless as possible, even if that means compromising with your ex.
+The divorce process will not be easy, it is up to you to make the process as seamless as possible.

 Thanks to Horn Law Group, LLC intern Liam Meakem.